15 Environmentally Sustainable Cryptocurrencies To Invest In Right Now

 13. Solarcoin (SLR)

-This crypto runs on real-time, in-real-life energy conservation — each hour of power generated with the use of solar technology creates one new Solarcoin.
-Although the burden of proof is on solar power users, there’s an automatic financial incentive for doing so.
+This crypto runs on real-time, in-real-life energy conservation — each megawatt hour of power generated with the use of solar technology creates one new solarcoin for the generator.

 14. Stellar Lumens (XLM)